Common Questions about Tibet Travel Permit

-1. Why it is difficult to get the Tibet Travel Permit?
+1. Who Needs the Tibet Travel Permit?

 When it comes to the Tibet Travel Permit, quite a few tourists will think it is too complicated or troublesome to get.
 So why?